Why do dogs shake their toys and is it normal behavior?

 Is it okay for dogs to shake their toys?

 If you’re wondering, is it ok for dogs to shake their toys, the good news is that it is completely normal behavior for dogs.
 As long as it isn’t harming anyone, it doesn’t need to be discouraged.
-In fact, allowing dogs to display natural behaviors is one of the ‘five freedoms’, and is part of being a good pet parent.
+In fact, allowing dogs to display natural behaviors is one of the ‘five freedoms’, and is just one way to improve your relationship with your dog.

 Another time you may need to stop your dog shaking his toys is if he has a medical condition.
 Ear problems, jaw problems, and bad backs could all be worsened by vigorous toy shaking, so it may be that you need to discourage this behavior in some dogs.

 Lastly, don’t forget that damaged toys can be dangerous to dogs.
 Supervise your pup when playing, and regularly inspect toys for damage, removing any that have loose parts or where the stuffing is falling out.
-Try rotating dog toys into a cupboard so there’s always something ‘new’, but you may have to buy new good dog toys from time to time!
+Try rotating dog toys into a cupboard so there’s always something ‘new’ to play with.

 After graduating as a veterinarian from the University of Nottingham, Dr Joanna Woodnutt went on to practice companion animal medicine in the Midlands.
 She quickly developed a love of consulting and helping clients with medical problems such as dermatology, behaviour and nutrition - anything that involved helping clients understand their pets better.
 Jo started writing about pet health in 2017, realising that it meant she could help even more pet parents.
 Since then, she has written for countless online and print publications and is a regular contributor for Edition Dog Magazine.
 Jo now lives in the Channel Islands with her husband Ian and terrier Pixie, and they are expecting their first child very soon.